outboardphp/wake/README.md

 events behave.

-In order to better support the use case of bidirectional data flow, Venue includes a specific interface/trait combination to help you build bidirectional event classes, which we call Hooks.
+In order to better support the use case of bidirectional data flow, Wake includes a specific interface/trait combination to help you build bidirectional event classes, which we call Hooks.
-- Interface: `Venue\Contracts\Hook`
+- Interface: `Wake\Contracts\Hook`
-- Trait: `Venue\Traits\Hook`
+- Trait: `Wake\Traits\Hook`

-The Venue Dispatcher is aware of the `Hook` interface, so when it encounters one, it will store the return value of the listener(s) it calls back into the event object.
+The Wake Dispatcher is aware of the `Hook` interface, so when it encounters one, it will store the return value of the listener(s) it calls back into the event object.
 So after all listeners are called for a given Hook, and the Dispatcher returns the event object, you can just call `getResult()` on the